Agnee (2014 film)

 Agnee (fire) is a Bangladeshi action film directed by Iftakar Chowdhury and produced by Abdul Aziz under the banner of Jaaz Multimedia.
 It was the first installment in the Agnee film franchise.
 The film features Arifin Shuvoo and Mahiya Mahi in the lead roles and Misha Sawdagor as the main antagonist of the film.
-The film is about Tanisha, a nine-year-old girl in Dhaka whose family is killed by underworld mafia Gulzar and Haydar.
-Fifteen years later, a 24-year-old Tanisha has become an accomplished assassin.
-Even though both of the killers are now under protection of the government of Thailand and are guarded by a very powerful group, led by Dragon (Arifin Shuvoo), Tanisha uses every means at her disposal to find where Gulzar and Haydar are hiding and avenge her family's death.

 Agnee was released on 14 February 2014 in Bangladesh.
 The film was a huge financial success as it eventually become one of the highest grossing Bangladeshi films of 2014.
 The sequel of the film titled Agnee 2 was released in 2015.

 Plot

-Tanisha is a young daughter of a man working for the brutal underworld mafia Gulzar and Haydar.
-When Tanisha's father decides he wants to leave the crime world to make a better life for his daughter, Gulzar and Haydar kill him, and his family in order to eliminate a potential threat.
-Gulzar kills everyone in the family, and when he is about to kill Tanisha, she stabs him and vows she will kill them one day before escaping.
-She grows up to being a stone-cold assassin.
-She receives training from her uncle and ultimately engages in vigilante murders that she hopes will lead her to her ultimate target, the powerful underworld crime syndicate responsible for her parents' death.
+The film is about Tanisha, a nine-year-old girl living in Dhaka.
+Her father works for the brutal mafia bosses Gulzar and Haydar.
+When he decides to leave the criminal underworld to give Tanisha a better life, Gulzar and Haydar kill him and his family to eliminate the threat he poses.
+As they are about to kill her, Tanisha stabs Gulzar and vows to kill them both one day before escaping.
+She grows up to become a stone-cold assassin.
+Having received training from her uncle, she carries out vigilante murders in the hope that they will lead her to her ultimate target.
+Fifteen years later, Tanisha is a 24-year-old assassin with a cold heart.
+Having been trained by her uncle, she has become embroiled in vigilante killings.
+Despite both killers now being under the protection of the Thai government and guarded by Dragon's (played by Arifin Putra) powerful group, Tanisha will stop at nothing to find their hiding place and avenge her family's deaths.